M. Jean Keller, Ed.D., CTRS

 Ed Supina, CTRS (Deceased)

 Larry Mildren, CTRS (Deceased)

-Dr. Jan Hodges recalls, “I have yet to miss a SYMPOSIUM--I missed an opening day twice-- once was a conflict with NRPA when I was President of NTRS and the other was an Ice Storm which delayed me 8 hours after passing through DFW three times to four other meetings without going home.
+Dr. Jan Hodges recalls, “I have yet to miss a SYMPOSIUM--I missed an opening day twice-- once was a conflict with NRPA when I was President of NTRS, and the other was an ice storm which delayed me 8 hours after passing through DFW three times to four other meetings without going home.
 Ann actually met me and exchanged suitcases and paperwork for the meetings until the last flight-- we had decided to drive to New Mexico for the Symposium and take a four-day rest in a cabin in the mountains.
-The road closed due to Ice for 8 hours and we spent the time with the parents of one of my staff members who lived about four blocks of the road.
-There have been two years in which there was not a Symposium.
-Both involved New Mexico.
-The first was on a rotation which we had set up to go from states in alpha order and when it became New Mexico's time they could not handle it (due to reorganizations and layoffs) and it was too late for some else to step forward.
-The second we "teamed" with New Mexico PARD and there was a significant difference in their State conference date and the time that we usually held the Symposium that we would have had two Symposiums in a four-month period of time, so under Larry's direction, even though Timberlawn was willing to take it on again we skipped that year”.
+The road closed due to ice for 8 hours, and we spent the time with the parents of one of my staff members who lived about four blocks off the road.
+There have been two years in which there was not a Symposium, both involved New Mexico.
+The first was on a rotation which we had set up to go from states in alpha order, and when it became New Mexico's time, they could not handle it (due to reorganizations and layoffs), and it was too late for someone else to step forward.
+The second time, we "teamed" with New Mexico PARD, and there was a significant difference in their State conference date and the time that we usually held the Symposium that we would have had two Symposiums in a four-month period of time, so under Larry's direction, even though Timberlawn was willing to take it on again we skipped that year."

 From this beginning, TRSSW has grown into a nationally recognized organization presenting an opportunity for advanced professional development for therapeutic recreation personnel in the five-state region that includes Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.